Anthony194435/Facial-Recognition-App/ReadMe.md

 const response = await fetch(`${BASE_URL}/employee?objectKey=${objectKey}`);

-# Step 9Build, Push and Deploy the App with AWS Amplify
+# Step 9: Build, Push to Git, and Deploy the App with AWS Amplify
 # Build
   - `npm run build` **A build folder will be created with the artifact**
-# Push the App to GitHub
+# Push the Project to GitHub
    Initialize a git repository in your project:
   - `git init`
   - `git remote add origin <your-repository-url>`